MitchellThompkins/cocoOS/temp_notes.md

     `uint16_t os_task_state = task_internal_state_get(running_tid);` in order
     to get the `internal_state` of _this_ task.
 Simulating OOP for this small part would probably be safer if possible.

+  * The macros create variables with names, so if you were unlikely and chose the same variable name, it would fail to compile but in a really weird way.

+  * There's a bug which is for the _first_ run, if you have any code _after_ a `task_wait` it will never get called (b/c you start in case 0) and jump to return as soon as you set the wait state.

 ```dot